avadher510/project_1_mrs_doubtfire/README.md

 Install Locally by downloading or cloning the GitHub repository here: [GitHub Repository](https://github.com/avadher510/project_1_mrs_doubtfire)

+### ***Approach to Project***

+The project had a planning phase which included writing out each step in the game and developing this into pseudocode which provided the framework for the development process.

+Following this, the project was broken down into small actionable pieces with a time frame.
+Upon reaching the end of this timeline, the code was reviewed and amendments to planning, if necessary, were made.

+This helped throughout the development process to ensure completion of game functionality within the development timeframe.

 ### ***Challenges***

 This project was challenging in various ways.
 An example of this is in the planning process, I created pseudocode to map out every step of the game.
 However upon game creation I realised that some of my game actions were too broad and required multiple steps to achieve the desired functionality.
 This was a key part in collision detection and the consequences that immediately occurred.